Internships and Externships

 • Preferred (not required): relevant coursework and/or prior outreach or grassroots work.

-• Preferred (not required): minimum availability of 10 hours a week (Fall/Spring Semesters) or 20 hours a week (Summer Semester).
-Full time placements are always available.
+• Preferred (not required): minimum availability of 10 hours a week for the Fall and Spring semesters.
+Full-time placements are always available.

-To apply please provide a cover letter, CV, recent transcript and writing sample (combined as a single PDF) either through Handshake or by email to jobs [at] stopspying.org with the subject: “Advocacy Intern”, as well as following this link to fill out our DEI Questionnaire.
+To apply please provide a cover letter, CV, recent transcript and writing sample (combined as a single PDF) either through Handshake or by email to jobs [at] stopspying.org with the subject: “Advocacy Intern”, as well as following this link to fill out our Community Survey.

 Civil Rights Internship/Externship